Kabaril/sane-randomizer/README.md

 - Armor Values
 - item drops (excluding Bosses)

-Item drops do not support modded items and enemies Trade items do not support modded items
+Item drops now support modded items and enemies, thanks 1.4!
+Trade items do not currently support modded items, disabled by default

 All Randomizations are Seeded and only change when the Seed (in Mod Options) changes.